Phoradendron californicum

 Phoradendron californicum, the desert mistletoe or mesquite mistletoe, is a hemiparasitic plant native to southern California, Nevada, Arizona, Sonora, Sinaloa and Baja California.
-It can be found in the Mojave and Sonoran Deserts at elevations of up to 1400 m (4600 feet).
+It can be found in the Mojave and Sonoran Deserts at altitudes of up to 1400 m.

 The mistletoe is a leafless plant that attaches to host plants, often leguminous woody desert trees such as Cercidium and Prosopis.
 Desert mistletoe takes water and minerals from its host plants but it does its own photosynthesis, making it a hemiparasite.
 Desert mistletoes, like mistletoes in general, weave nutrient cycles together through their unique life history.

-Human Use
+Human use

 Common names include visco, tojí, tzavo, secapalo, injerto, and chili de espino in Spanish; aaxt in Seri.

-The white to reddish fruits are edible, but native tribes ate only the fruits of mistletoes growing on mesquite (Prosopis), ironwood (Olneya tesota) or catclaw acacia (Acacia greggii).
-Found growing on palo verdes (Parkinsonia) or Condalia (desert buckthorn) the fruits are considered inedible.
+The white to reddish fruit is edible, but native tribes only ate the fruit of mistletoes growing on mesquite (Prosopis), ironwood (Olneya tesota) or catclaw acacia (Acacia greggii).
+When found growing on palo verde (Parkinsonia) or Condalia (desert buckthorn), the fruit is considered inedible.
 The Seri people consider desert mistletoe fruit ripe and harvestable once it turns translucent.
 Harvest is done by spreading a blanket below the plant and hitting it with sticks to release the fruit.
 Seri consumed the fruit raw.
 The Tohono O'odham also consumed the fruit raw.
 River Pima ate the fruit boiled and mashed, which made it the consistency of a pudding.
-The Cahuilla gathered the fruits November through April and boiled them into a paste with a sprinkle of wood ash added to the pot.
+The Cahuilla gathered the fruit from November to April, and boiled them into a paste with a sprinkle of wood ash added to the pot.

 Desert mistletoe plants, but not the berries, contain phoratoxins which can easily lead to death via slowed heart rate, increased blood pressure, convulsions, or cardiac arrest.
 Some of these compounds can cause hallucinations, but there is no way to judge dosage.
 People seeking a "high" from mistletoe still turn up in morgues each year.
 Native peoples used plants other than desert mistletoe to seek visions.

 Amateur entrepreneurs in Tucson, Phoenix and other cities in the Sonoran Desert frequently sell cuttings of desert mistletoe on street corners during the Christmas season.
 This is despite the fact that the species looks very different from other mistletoes traditionally used as holiday decorations elsewhere.